City Unscripted

 Shin Sekai, literally "New World," preserves an older version of urban Japan.
 The Tsutenkaku Tower stands as a reminder of early 20th-century optimism, when this neighborhood represented the future.

-Expo Park exists because of the 1970 World's Fair, but it survives because Osaka residents claimed it as their own.
-Families use it for weekend picnics.
-Students study under pavilion structures designed by famous architects.
+Expo Park existed because of the 1970 World's Fair, but it survives because Osaka residents claim it as their own.
+Families use it for weekend picnics, and students study under pavilion structures designed by famous architects.

 The most important green spaces in Osaka aren't the famous ones.
 Small neighborhood parks tucked between buildings serve as community centers, meeting places, and refuges from urban intensity.